 Level 2

 Semester II

 Course Code ELM 22233

-Course Title Advanced Reading g, Writing and Spe aking
+Course Title Advanced Reading, Writing and Speaking

 Credit 3

-Core/Compulsory/ Elective Core
+Core/Compulsory/ Core

+Elective

 Notional Hours Theory Tutorial Self-Laerning

 Breakdown 30 15 105

 Course Aims:

 - enrich the reading, writing and speaking ability of the learners. - develop reading, writing and speaking skills to obtain the excellency of using the English language. - encourage the learners to use advanced forms of reading, writing and speaking in their personal and professional life. - exposing learners to a variety of experiences in reading, writing and speaking.